deshmukhvishal303/appdirect-challenge-QuoteForTheDay/README.md

 # appdirect-challenge-QuoteForTheDay

 ##Feature implemented :
-* RESTFull API's for create, delete, retrieve and update user quotes for the day.
+* RESTFul API's for create, delete, retrieve and update user quotes for the day.
 * Also added API's for user sign up, sign in, sign out

 ##Pre-requisites: